 You can choose from a wide range of plastics to precisely meet your job requirement.
 Just few of these materials are:

-Beyond the thermofoming and trimming operations, we also offer custom machining, bending, assembly, pad printing, and packaging services.
+Beyond the thermofoming and trimming operations, we also offer custom machining, bending, assembly, and packaging services.

 If you're considering injection molding for your part, check here first.